Net Control Script

 Does anybody have any additional information for the Net or are there any stations wishing after-net contacts?

-Take note the 1st Thursday of the month at 1900 hours is the SnoVARC general meeting at Fire District 45 Headquarters, station 66, downtown Duvall, Washington.
-The Elmer meeting will be held directly following the regular meeting.
-All interested individuals are invited to attend.
+Take note: the 1st Thursday of the month at 18:15 hours is the SnoVARC business meeting at Fire District 45 Headquarters, station 66, downtown Duvall, Washington.
+All club members are invited to attend and participate.
+The Elmer session will be held directly following the business meeting at 19:00 hours.
+All interested individuals are invited to attend the Elmer session.
 Details and locations of these events are located on the web at www.snovarc.org.
 Email is email@example.com.

 Please join us again next week.
 The net is now closed at [give the time] local time, and the frequency and repeater are returned to regular Amateur use.
 Good evening from the Snoqualmie Valley Amateur Radio Club KE7GFZ – Kilo Echo Seven Gulf Foxtrot Zulu